n0b0dyCN/n0blog/README.md

 In this repo, we provide a sample post `./posts/sample/`.
 The content of the post is just this readme file.

+**We recommand that you maintain your posts with git add set posts as a git submodule.**

 #### Note

 * All pictures you used in your post should be in the same folder with `post.md`, and you can just use the relative path to insert picture in the markdown file: